idiap/bob/doc/TutorialsIntro.rst

 The following tutorials constitute a suitable starting point to get to know how to use the |project| library and to learn its fundamental concepts.

 They all rely on the |project| lab-like environment which is `Python`_.
+Using
-Using |project| within a `Python`_ environment is convenient because:
+|project| within a `Python`_ environment is convenient because:

-* You can easily glue together all of the components of an experiment within a single Python script (which does not require to be compiled)
+* you can easily glue together all of the components of an experiment within a single Python script (which does not require to be compiled),

-* Scripts may easily rely on other `Python`_ tools as well as |project|
+* scripts may easily rely on other `Python`_ tools as well as |project|, and

 * `Python`_ bindings are used to transparently run the underlying efficient C++ compiled code for the key features of the library.